Shubham6597/myprog.py/README.md

 # myprog.py
-It is a Python program to run programs by reading the text given by the user.
+It is a Python program for windows to run programs by reading the text given by the user.

 ***When you need to add a path in environment variable: